Is Dairy Arthritis Friendly?

 It’s clear that a diet high in saturated fats – which are plentiful in cheese and full-fat dairy products – can increase inflammation.
 But other fatty acids found in dairy have been linked to health benefits such as a reduced risk of diabetes, says Dr. Hu.

 It’s hard to draw conclusions, Dr. Hu says, for an important reason: “Dairy isn’t a single food.”
-The category covers everything from yogurt to cheese to ice cream.
-Even liquid milk differs from glass to glass, from skim options to full-fat varieties.
+Dairy covers everything from yogurt to cheese to ice cream.
+Even liquid milk differs from glass to glass (i.e., skim options versus full-fat varieties).
 So far, the research hasn’t drilled down to say which components of which dairy products might be most healthful (or harmful).

 The most consistent evidence so far centers on yogurt.
 “Yogurt is associated with decreased inflammation, decreased insulin resistance and it may prevent type 2 diabetes,” Dr. Hu says.
-Nutrition researchers believe yogurt’s anti-inflammatory power comes from the probiotics it contains, but that still has to be confirmed with rigorous trials, Dr. Hu says.
+Nutrition researchers believe yogurt’s anti-inflammatory power comes from the probiotics it contains, but that has yet to be confirmed with rigorous trials, he says.